 Designed from the outset as an EV, the MG4 maximises interior space and is refreshingly fun to drive.
 Some of the in-cabin tech could be improved – the touchscreen can be slow to respond – but the negatives are offset by a functional cabin and sound basics.
 Overall, it’s an impressive package.

-More: Australia's best electric cars and SUVs of 2024
+More: Australia's cheapest electric cars and SUVs

 The 2025 Hyundai Kona is a class act amid a sea of small SUVs, ticking the boxes in all the right places.